50 Years of Automated Face Recognition: Face Recognition Framework

 \section{Face Recognition Framework}

 \begin{quote} "This recognition problem is made difficult by the great variability in head rotation and tilt, lighting intensity and angle, facial expression, aging, etc."

---- Bledsoe, Chan and Bisson (1966) \end{quote} A modern face recognition system fundamentally operates in two distinct phases: \textit{enrollment} and \textit{recognition}\footnote{We use \textit{comparison} and \textit{recognition} interchangeably.
-Recognition involves applying a threshold to a comparison (similarity) score.}.
-The enrollment stage establishes a baseline by acquiring and storing facial data, while the recognition stage leverages this stored information to either confirm a claimed identity or determine an unknown identity.
-This process can be broadly categorized into two primary tasks; \textbf{Verification}: a one-to-one comparison confirming if a presented face matches a specific individual. \textbf{Identification}: a one-to-many search to determine the identity of a face from a gallery of known individuals.
+--- Bledsoe, Chan and Bisson (1966) \end{quote} A modern FR system operates in two phases: \textit{enrollment} and \textit{recognition}\footnote{\textit{Comparison} and \textit{recognition} are used interchangeably, with recognition applying a threshold to a similarity score.}.
+Enrollment captures and stores facial data as a baseline, while recognition uses it to confirm or determine identity.
+Recognition involves two tasks: \textbf{Verification}, a one to one comparison verifying if a face matches a claimed identity; and \textbf{Identification}, a one to many search identifying a face from a database of enrolled faces.

 While identification serves the broader goal of determining who someone is, it unfolds in two distinct forms: \textbf{closed retrieval} and \textbf{open search}. \textit{Closed Retrieval} assumes the probe image belongs to a known individual, ranking potential matches within a predefined set, a method long relied upon in forensic investigations and archival systems. \textit{Open Search}, on the other hand, acknowledges the unknown, forcing the system to not only rank candidates but also reject impostors when necessary.
 This distinction, subtle yet profound, underpins the challenge of building FR systems that are both inclusive and discerning, ensuring that recognition is not merely about finding similarities but also knowing when to say, ``this face does not belong in a dataset of interest, \textit{e.g.} a watchlist.”
 As size of the face databases continue to grow, FR algorithms need to be scaled for higher accuracy and speed.
-The largest known face database is reported to have 50 billion faces~\cite{clearview2025overview}.
+The largest known face database is reported to have 50 billion facial images~\cite{clearview2025overview} \reviewtag{\Rone, \Rthree}.